Transparent dark purple Travel Guide by Insurte logo

-Entry requirements are just that: a series of requirements that travelers need to meet in order to visit Iceland and stay for a certain period of time.
+Different European countries have different entry requirements.
+These are a series of requirements that travelers need to meet in order to visit Iceland and stay for a certain period of time.

 You can apply for a long stay visa if the reason for your stay isn't covered by a residence permit category.
-In most cases, those who wish to spend more than 90 days in Iceland have to apply for a residence permit, not a long stay visa.
+In most cases, those who wish to spend more than 90 days in Iceland have to apply for a residence permit, not a long-stay visa.
+Still, there are certain scenarios.

 • Don't plan to settle in Iceland.